frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 *My Lord and my God, I firmly believe that you are here, that you see me, that you hear me.
 I adore you with profound reverence.
 I ask your pardon for my sins and grace to make this time of prayer fruitful.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

-"In all truth, I tell you, when you were young", we\'re told in St. John, "you put on your own belt and walked where you liked.
+"In all truth, I tell you, when you were young," we're told in St. John, "you put on your own belt and walked where you liked.
 But when you grow old, you will stretch out your hands, and somebody else will put a belt round you and take you where you would rather not go" (John 21:18).

 Our Lord said these words to St. Peter, the first head of the Church, but they could well be expressed in relation to Pope St. John Paul II.

-Pope Benedict later said that the life of Pope John Paul could be summarized in two words: fidelity and commitment.
+Pope Benedict later said that the life of Pope John Paul could be summarized in two words: fidelity and commitment (*cf*.
+Wlodzimierz Redzioch, *Stories About Saint John Paul II*).

 After almost forty years of his pontificate that have passed, we can cast a contemplative gaze over all that he accomplished and we see some amazing things.

-Pope has recently said, "God visited his people when he sent to the world John Paul II" (Pope Francis, *Homily,* May 18, 2020).
+Pope Francis has recently said, "God visited his people when he sent to the world John Paul II" (Pope Francis, *Homily,* May 18, 2020).

-His first words when he came out to the balcony after being elected in St. Peter\'s were: "From a faraway country, God has brought Peter to Rome" (John Paul II, *Homily for the Inauguration of his Pontificate*, October 22, 1978).
+His first words when he came out to the balcony after being elected in St. Peter's were: "From a faraway country, God has brought Peter to Rome" (John Paul II, *Homily for the Inauguration of his Pontificate*, October 22, 1978).

 He took as his motto, *Totus Tuus*, totally yours.
 He became the Marian Pope.